platformsh/platformsh-docs/docs/src/administration/organizations.md

 ## Organization settings

-As an organization owner, you can manage basic settings of your organization, like its name and URL.
+As an organization owner you can manage basic settings of your organization such as its name and URL.

 ## Organization billing

-As an organization owner, or as an organization user with the `manage billing` role, you can access and download the invoices, or edit billing information like the credit card, the billing address...
+As an organization owner, or as an organization user with the `manage billing` role, you can access and download invoices, edit billing information such as the stored credit card, the billing address etc.

-## Organization users & roles
+## Organization users and roles

 As an organization owner, or as an organization user with the `manage users` role, you can invite other users to your organization and grant them the following roles:

 * **Manage plans**: Add, remove and edit plans and plan options for your existing projects.
 (Change plan, change storage, change the number of environments, change the number of user licenses)
 * **Manage billing**: Add, remove and edit billing information.
 Access invoices and vouchers.
 * **Create projects**: Create new projects within the organization.
-* **Manage users**: Add, remove and edit organization-level users and permissions, including yourself.
+* **Manage users**: Add, remove and edit organization-level users and permissions, including your own.

 {{< note theme="warning" title="Important" >}}
-A user with **manage users** permission can add, edit, or remove anyone’s manage plans, manage billing or create projects permissions using the Platform.sh CLI.
+A user with the **manage users** permission can add, edit, or remove any user's permissions to manage plans, manage billing or create projects using the Platform.sh CLI.
 {{< /note >}}

 ## Manage organizations with the CLI